Answers to Your Questions About Bikes Onboard

 Missouri River Runner

 Reservations are required on all trains that offer bike service except on the Capitol Corridor and San Joaquins services in California.
+You may only make a bike reservation if you're a ticketed Amtrak passenger.

 Why is Trainside Checked bicycle service only available to and from staffed stations with checked baggage service?